 LC Fancy Pants Pastry Note

-Okay, maybe we’ve heard one complaint.
-How the heck do you pronounce pâte sucrée?
+Okay, maybe we’ve heard one complaint about this fancy pants pastry, and that’s how the heck do you pronounce pâte sucrée?
 Repeat after us, “pat sue-KRAY.”

 Pâte Sucrée Recipe

 - Quick Glance

 - Makes one fully baked 9-inch pie shell or 10-inch tart shell